urql-graphql/urql/README.md

 - 📦 **One package** to get a working GraphQL client in React
 - ⚙️ Fully **customisable** behaviour via "exchanges"
-- 🗂 Sane but simple default behaviour and document caching
+- 🗂 Logical but simple default behaviour and document caching
 - ⚛️ Minimal React components and hooks

 `urql` is a GraphQL client that exposes a set of React components and hooks.
 It's built to be highly customisable and versatile so you can take it from getting started with your first GraphQL project all the way to building complex apps and experimenting with GraphQL clients.